interfacevisionblog/interfacevisionblog.github.com/_posts/2014-02-20-design-visual-progarmming-languages-snapshots.md

 ## Introduction

+Please take a moment to [join a Visual Programming Group]({% post_url 2014-02-27-the-visual-programming-group %}) in your area.

 There didn't seem to be a place on the net where someone could easily see what all the different visual programming languages (Graphical Programming Languages) look like.

 A lot of Snapshots now.
 It is worth the download wait (I don't want to split this into multiple pages: it would wreck the experience).